Anik1459/minispl2/class_Diagram/uml.md

 - Diagram 4 adds an inferred state-transition sequence since the original ASCII only grouped the states visually without arrows/labels between them — verify against your actual state-transition logic and adjust if needed.
 - `CaseContext` appears twice in the source diagrams (once for State, once for Observer/Subject); it's shown as a single unified class in diagrams 4 and 5 since it plays both roles.
-- All diagrams render natively on GitHub, GitLab, Obsidian, and any Mermaid-aware Markdown viewer.
-If your viewer doesn't support Mermaid, paste any code block into [mermaid.live](https://mermaid.live).